ArkS0001/AI-in-Production/API_Exposing/readme.md

-Ah!
-You’re asking about **how to deploy a frontend app that calls an API without exposing the API key or secrets to the client**.
+ **how to deploy a frontend app that calls an API without exposing the API key or secrets to the client**.
 This is super important in production because anything in the frontend bundle is visible to users.
 Here’s the clean, production-friendly way to do it:

 ---